McGarvs/cs124/README.md

 replacing these text buttons with icon buttons.
 ![Before rename](./screenshots/before-rename.png)

-We considered having a larger text input area for when a user edits a task.
+As seen below, our first design had a larger text input area for when a user edits a task.
 Our reasoning was for the user to be able to see a larger portion of the text as they edit.
-However our User Testing showed that resize wasn't really used, and that this text area tag caused some weird formatting, so we switched it to a normal input tag instead.
+However our User Testing showed that resize wasn't really used, and that this text area tag caused some weird formatting, so we decided to switch it to a normal input tag instead.

 Additionally, the Save button was placed to the far right such that if a user clicked quickly, they would often hit the